 In 1870, a German immigrant named Charles Feltman started selling sausages on buns at Coney Island.
 In 1916, one of his employees, Polish-American Nathan Handwerker, decided to open his own shop and undercut his former boss by half the price of a dog (a nickel to Feltman's dime), and Nathan's Famous was born.

-This summer, Nathan’s will hold its 97th annual July Fourth International Hot Dog Eating Contest, a tradition that reportedly dates back to a challenge between four immigrants bent on proving their patriotism.
+Every summer, Nathan's holds its annual July Fourth International Hot Dog Eating Contest, a tradition that reportedly dates back to a challenge between four immigrants bent on proving their patriotism.
 Today, the Brooklyn contest draws approximately 40,000 to Coney Island and nearly 2 million in live television viewers.

 Food Safety and Health Concerns

 If the hot dog is an icon of Americana, it's also an emblem of an unhealthy Western diet.